linnstrand/my-react-notes/React.md

 #### Event handlers

-- Event handlers should recieve a method, not a executed method. use `() => Method()` if you dont want to pass the whole event to the handler.
+- Event handlers should receive a method, not a executed method. use `() => Method()` if you don't want to pass the whole event to the handler.
 - Event propagation.
 All events except onScroll propagate.
 Preventable with e.stopPropagation().
 - Default behavior: `form` elements submit are triggered by any button inside it by default.